Identifiers/spec/README.md

 * bytes

 ### List Identifiers
-A list identifier is be a list of primitive values.
+A list identifier is a list of values.
+They can be primitive or semantic values.
+They are not a list of identifiers, but are a single identifier composed of multiple values of the same type.

 ### Semantic Identifiers
 Semantic identifiers are based on either primitive or List identifiers.
 They can be considered to "extend" a base Identifier type.